schwamster/serverless-certificate-creator/Readme.md

             customCertificate:
                 certificateName: 'abc.somedomain.io' //required
                 idempotencyToken: 'abcsomedomainio' //optional
-                hostedZoneName: 'somedomain.io.' //required if hostedZoneId is not set
+                hostedZoneNames: 'somedomain.io.' //required if hostedZoneId is not set
                 hostedZoneId: 'XXXXXXXXX' //required if hostedZoneName is not set
                 region: eu-west-1 // optional - default is us-east-1 which is required for custom api gateway domains of Type Edge (default)
                 enabled: true // optional - default is true.
 For some stages you may not want to use certificates (and custom domains associated with it).